0x6e6562/professor/README.md

 # Limitations

-Currently this is a synchronous implementation of CQL2 - i.e. it mimics the Thrift RPC semantics.
+Currently this is a synchronous implementation of the protocol - i.e. it mimics the Thrift RPC semantics.
 Hopefully this limitation can be relaxed in due course.

 # Running